Bigfoot In Ohio? Million Dollar Challenge Attracts Bigfoot Hunters

 — Dom (@dominic_kendra) April 7, 2017

-The group of Bigfoot hunters made the decision to go to Ohio after getting a look at a picture taking by Xavier King – the Youngstown man who believes he may have seen Bigfoot twice during his drive home.
+The group of Bigfoot hunters made the decision to go to Ohio after getting a look at a picture taking by Xavier King, the Youngstown man who believes he may have seen Bigfoot twice during his drive home.
 The second time, Xavier decided to pull over, get out of his vehicle, and snap a picture of the alleged Bigfoot.

 “I had seen something, I don’t know what it was, I had seen something, that’s all I know.
 I got out and took a picture.”

-King wasn’t exactly sure what it was that he had seen, but after spotting the alleged Bigfoot in Ohio a second time – he decided to get out and snap a quick picture of it.
-King took the picture to his friend Angela Britt.
+King wasn’t exactly sure what it was that he had witnessed, but after spotting the alleged Bigfoot in Ohio a second time, he decided to get out and snap a quick picture of it.
+King took the picture to his friend, Angela Britt.
 Angela happened to be a firm believer in the existence of Bigfoot.
 She decided to go online and use the photo to contact the group called Searching for Bigfoot.

 “He said, ‘Send me the pictures, I’m going to send them to my lab and send you back the results,’ and he did, with the diagram, with the head, the legs, the arms, and everything.”

 T.J.
-Biscardi, director of operations for Searching for Bigfoot, explained to WKBN, that the group knew Bigfoot would use creeks and rivers near freeways and byways for food and vegetation.
+Biscardi, director of operations for Searching for Bigfoot, explained to WKBN that the group knew Bigfoot would use creeks and rivers near freeways and byways for food and vegetation.
 T.J.’s father, Tom Biscardi, was the founder of the Searching for Bigfoot organization which is currently owned by a publicly traded company called Bigfoot Project Investments.
-T.J. also revealed that he started to believe Bigfoot could be real when he claims to have come into contact with the creature in 2008 in the state of Texas.
+T.J. also revealed that he started to believe Bigfoot could be real when he claims to have come into contact with the creature in 2008 in Texas.

 Photo leads group to Bigfoot search in Ohio; Party hopes to 'prove to the world' it exists https://t.co/34iQO6WyB1 via @fox8news